Read more about

 8. Kiev, Ukraine (3.2 homicides per 100,000 people)

 Kiev is the largest city and capital of the Eastern European country of Ukraine.
 In 2010, 118 of Kiev's residents were victims of homicide, creating a murder rate of 3.2 This appears to be a number that is a somewhat annual average for Kiev, where murder rates seem to hover around 100 per year.
-The public transit system, including suburban trains, have been singled out as potential hotbeds for violent crime in Kiev due to their tendency to be overcrowded and require repairs.
+The public transit system, including suburban trains, have been singled out as potential hotbeds for violent crime in Kiev due to their tendency to be overcrowded.

 7. Riga, Latvia (3.3 homicides per 100,000 people)

 Riga is the largest city in Latvia, a country located in the Baltic states.
 In 2010, there were 23 murders in the city, resulting in a homicide rate of 3.3.
-Although the historic city is known to be relatively safe, public parks and the heavily-touristed Old Town are known to be areas where crime could be more likely to occur, although much of this may be petty crime such as pickpocketing.
-2010, however, appears to have been slightly lower than what is average for Riga, as the years 2005-2009 each saw over 30 reported homicide incidents.
+Although the historic city is known to be relatively safe, public parks and the heavily-touristed Old Town are known to be areas where crime is more likely to occur.
+Much of this may be a petty crime such as pickpocketing.

 6. Belfast, Northern Ireland (3.3 homicides per 100,000 people)

-Belfast is the largest city in Northern Ireland, which is part of the United Kingdom and located in the north of the island of Ireland.
-In 2010, Belfast reported a homicide rate of 3.3, which was calculated from nine murders, given Belfast's relatively small population of 286,000.
-This crime rate, however, is part of a trend in the lowering of homicides in Northern Ireland.
-During "the Troubles" of the 1970s and 80s, the crime rate of Northern Ireland was closer to 31 per 100,000, which is similar to the homicide rate that could be found in Colombia or South Africa during the early 2010s.
+Belfast is the largest city in Northern Ireland, which is part of the United Kingdom.
+In 2010, Belfast reported a homicide rate of 3.3, which was calculated from nine murders, given Belfast's relatively small population of around 286,000.
+This crime rate, however, is part of a trend that shows a decreasing rate of homicide in Northern Ireland.
+During "the Troubles" of the 1970s and 80s, the crime rate in Northern Ireland was closer to 31 per 100,000, which is similar to the homicide rate that could be found in Colombia or South Africa during the early 2010s.

 5. Podgorica, Montenegro (3.5 homicides per 100,000 people)

-Podgorica is the largest city of Montenegro, as well as serving as the nation's capital.
+Podgorica is the largest city of Montenegro.
+Italso serves as the nation's capital.
 Between 1946 and 1992, when Montenegro was part of the Socialist Federal Republic of Yugoslavia (Yugoslavia), the city was known as Titograd.
 In 2010, there were 7 deaths by homicide recorded in Podgorica.
-This is a number that seems pretty on-trend for what is reported for Podgorica, although the year 2006 did see an influx of homicides, with 12 in the year bringing the homicide rate of the time up to 6.5 per 100,000 residents.
+Homicide rates in the city usually remain around this number.
+However, the year 2006 did see a rise in homicides, with 12 in the year bringing the homicide rate of the time up to 6.5 per 100,000 residents.

 4. Moscow, Russia (4.2 homicides per 100,000 people)

-Moscow is the capital of Russia and the largest city on the European continent with 12.2 million inhabitants.
+Moscow is the capital of Russia and the largest city in the European continent with 12.2 million inhabitants.
 It is a major cultural center of Europe and is located on the Moskva River.
-In 2010, there were 483 homicides reported in Moscow, although this was a decrease from numbers seen in 2005, 2006 and 2007, where 766, 767, and 629 murders were reported respectively.
+In 2010, there were 483 homicides reported in Moscow.
+This figure was a decrease from numbers seen in 2005, 2006 and 2007, when 766, 767, and 629 murders were reported respectively.
 This decrease in reported murders may be a sign that violent crime in Moscow is decreasing as a whole, although other crime such as car theft remains a problem in this major city.

 3. Vilnius, Lithuania (4.7 homicides per 100,000 people)

 Vilnius is the capital and largest city of Lithuania, which is located in the Baltic states.
-In 2010, Vilnius saw a reported 26 crimes, producing a crime rate of 4.7 per 100,000 inhabitants.
-This number was, however, actually a decrease from the crime rates experience prior to 2010, which reached a high in 2008 when 58 homicides were recorded resulting in a rate of 10.4 per 100,000 residents.
+In 2010, 26 crimes were reported in the city, producing a crime rate of 4.7 per 100,000 inhabitants.
+This number was, however, a decrease from the crime rates experience before 2010, which reached a high in 2008 when 58 homicides were recorded resulting in a rate of 10.4 per 100,000 residents.
 Despite these numbers of homicides that appear relatively high for Europe, visitors are still much more likely to encounter petty crime such as pickpocketing and credit card theft.